1969-07-20/GoogleFoobarChallenge/ChallengesAndSolutions_2022/README.md

 Write a function solution(x, y) which returns the worker ID of the bunny at location (x, y).
 Each value of x and y will be at least 1 and no greater than 100,000.
 Since the worker ID can be very large, return your solution as a string representation of the number.

+# Level 2, Bonus 5:  Elevator Maintenance

+You've been assigned the onerous task of elevator maintenance -- ugh!
+It wouldn't be so bad, except that all the elevator documentation has been lying in a disorganized pile at the bottom of a filing cabinet for years, and you don't even know what elevator version numbers you'll be working on.

+Elevator versions are represented by a series of numbers, divided up into major, minor and revision integers.
+New versions of an elevator increase the major number, e.g. 1, 2, 3, and so on.
+When new features are added to an elevator without being a complete new version, a second number named "minor" can be used to represent those new additions, e.g. 1.0, 1.1, 1.2, etc. Small fixes or maintenance work can be represented by a third number named "revision", e.g. 1.1.1, 1.1.2, 1.2.0, and so on.
+The number zero can be used as a major for pre-release versions of elevators, e.g. 0.1, 0.5, 0.9.2, etc (Commander Lambda is careful to always beta test her new technology, with her loyal henchmen as subjects!).

+Given a list of elevator versions represented as strings, write a function solution(l) that returns the same list sorted in ascending order by major, minor, and revision number so that you can identify the current elevator version.
+The versions in list l will always contain major numbers, but minor and revision numbers are optional.
+If the version contains a revision number, then it will also have a minor number.

+For example, given the list l as ["1.1.2", "1.0", "1.3.3", "1.0.12", "1.0.2"], the function solution(l) would return the list ["1.0", "1.0.2", "1.0.12", "1.1.2", "1.3.3"].
+If two or more versions are equivalent but one version contains more numbers than the others, then these versions must be sorted ascending based on how many numbers they have, e.g ["1", "1.0", "1.0.0"].
+The number of elements in the list l will be at least 1 and will not exceed 100.

+# Level 2, Bonus 6:  En Route Salute

+Commander Lambda loves efficiency and hates anything that wastes time.
+The Commander is a busy lamb, after all!
+Henchmen who identify sources of inefficiency and come up with ways to remove them are generously rewarded.
+You've spotted one such source, and you think solving it will help you build the reputation you need to get promoted.

+Every time the Commander's employees pass each other in the hall, each of them must stop and salute each other -- one at a time -- before resuming their path.
+A salute is five seconds long, so each exchange of salutes takes a full ten seconds (Commander Lambda's salute is a bit, er, involved).
+You think that by removing the salute requirement, you could save several collective hours of employee time per day.
+But first, you need to show the Commander how bad the problem really is.

+Write a program that counts how many salutes are exchanged during a typical walk along a hallway.
+The hall is represented by a string.
+For example:
+"--->-><-><-->-"

+Each hallway string will contain three different types of characters: '>', an employee walking to the right; '<', an employee walking to the left; and '-', an empty space.
+Every employee walks at the same speed either to right or to the left, according to their direction.
+Whenever two employees cross, each of them salutes the other.
+They then continue walking until they reach the end, finally leaving the hallway.
+In the above example, they salute 10 times.

+Write a function solution(s) which takes a string representing employees walking along a hallway and returns the number of times the employees will salute. s will contain at least 1 and at most 100 characters, each one of -, >, or <.

+# Level 2, Bonus 7:  Numbers Station Coded Messages

+When you went undercover in Commander Lambda's organization, you set up a coded messaging system with Bunny Headquarters to allow them to send you important mission updates.
+Now that you're here and promoted to Henchman, you need to make sure you can receive those messages -- but since you need to sneak them past Commander Lambda's spies, it won't be easy!

+Bunny HQ has secretly taken control of two of the galaxy's more obscure numbers stations, and will use them to broadcast lists of numbers.
+They've given you a numerical key, and their messages will be encrypted within the first sequence of numbers that adds up to that key within any given list of numbers.

+Given a non-empty list of positive integers l and a target positive integer t, write a function solution(l, t) which verifies if there is at least one consecutive sequence of positive integers within the list l (i.e. a contiguous sub-list) that can be summed up to the given target positive integer t (the key) and returns the lexicographically smallest list containing the smallest start and end indexes where this sequence can be found, or returns the array [-1, -1] in the case that there is no such sequence (to throw off Lambda's spies, not all number broadcasts will contain a coded message).

+For example, given the broadcast list l as [4, 3, 5, 7, 8] and the key t as 12, the function solution(l, t) would return the list [0, 2] because the list l contains the sub-list [4, 3, 5] starting at index 0 and ending at index 2, for which 4 + 3 + 5 = 12, even though there is a shorter sequence that happens later in the list (5 + 7).
+On the other hand, given the list l as [1, 2, 3, 4] and the key t as 15, the function solution(l, t) would return [-1, -1] because there is no sub-list of list l that can be summed up to the given target value t = 15.

+To help you identify the coded broadcasts, Bunny HQ has agreed to the following standards:

+- Each list l will contain at least 1 element but never more than 100.
+- Each element of l will be between 1 and 100.
+- t will be a positive integer, not exceeding 250.
+- The first element of the list l has index 0.
+- For the list returned by solution(l, t), the start index must be equal or smaller than the end index.

+Remember, to throw off Lambda's spies, Bunny HQ might include more than one contiguous sublist of a number broadcast that can be summed up to the key.
+You know that the message will always be hidden in the first sublist that sums up to the key, so solution(l, t) should only return that sublist.

 # Level 3, Challenge 1:  The Grandest Staircase Of Them All

 With her LAMBCHOP doomsday device finished, Commander Lambda is preparing for her debut on the galactic stage - but in order to make a grand entrance, she needs a grand staircase!
 As her personal assistant, you've been tasked with figuring out how to build the best staircase EVER.